RIchCoin-devs/RIchCoin-Core/README.md

 Using RIchCoin on Windows (To be tested & added)
 -------------
-1. Download the pre-compiled software. (only from [official RIchCoin site](https://github.com/RIchCoin-devs/RIchCoin-Wallet-Windows))
+1. Download the pre-compiled software. (from [RIchCoin-Core releases](https://github.com/RIchCoin-devs/RIchCoin-Core/releases))
 2. Install
-3. In windows file explorer, open c:\Users\XXX\AppData\Roaming\RIchCoin (be sure to change XXX to your windows user)
+3. In Windows File Explorer, open c:\Users\XXX\AppData\Roaming\RIchCoin (be sure to change XXX to your windows user)
 4. Right click and create a new file RIchCoin.txt
 5. Edit the file to have contents above (see instructions above for options)
 6. Save and close the file